 “Hospitalization may be necessary in cases [of major depressive disorder] with associated self-neglect or a significant risk of harm to self or others.
 A minority are treated with electroconvulsive therapy (ECT).”

 Mom was indeed hospitalized twice during my first year, for a month each time: once in the fall, when I was around 6 months old, and then again in the spring, when I was close to a year old.

 I tried asking my sister about what happened to cause Dad to hospitalize his wife: in other words, what was the psychotic break that almost certainly had to happen, to precipitate everything that followed?

 And, knowing that she always, ALWAYS defends our mother and will do so to the death — it occurred to me that if she did know anything, there was a good chance that she might decide not to tell me, and just say she didn’t know anything.
 So I asked her, if that was the case, to at least tell me that truth, and not lie about it.

 Well, that was a mistake.
-She got extremely defensive and lashed out, claiming that I had no evidence for anything like this happening.
+She saw this as an accusation, and she got extremely defensive and lashed out, claiming that I had no evidence for anything like this happening.
 All she does say is that Dad packed a suitcase for Mom and took her to a doctor, and that she wasn’t sure if Mom knew what was happening or not.
 (Which gives some credence to the idea that she was not right in the head at that point, but I digress.)

 But simple confusion on the part of his wife would not be likely to lead a man to pack a suitcase for a trip to the doctor.
 If you don’t think there’s something seriously wrong, you would just take her to the doctor.
 Then when the doctor decides to check her into the hospital, that’s when you go home and get the suitcase.
 Or possibly you have called the doctor, described what is happening, and the doctor told you what to do.